mmomrk/mrge/README.md

 ## Further development

+- Make theoretical base on the topic of reversability
+- Investigate behaviour of the extractor for the purpose of manipulation in the long perspective
-- Use it to track unnatural package activity in the local network
+- Use it to track unnatural package activity in the local network.
+Sort of snort
 - Second order extractor to track and fix input distribution drift
 - Server-side anti-bot